 As I mentioned on my page about dog beds, you also need to consider your dog's sleeping preferences.
 Dogs that enjoy snuggling under covers may enjoy a sleeping bag, while those who often overheat are probably more comfortable on an elevated bed.

 Note: You may also be interested in my list of the best traveling dog beds.
 These aren't just for camping, but there is some overlap between the two.
+We've also written a checklist for gear when camping with a dog.

 The idea of camping with dogs has grown in popularity over the last few years, so there are plenty of beds designed for this purpose.
 Here are five of my favorite options along with mini-reviews of each.